nanbaima/computational-workflows-homework/README.md

 docker run -v bf6f6486dae7:/root/shared robot101/computational-workflows
 cd /root/shared
 py.test-3
+docker build . --platform linux/amd64
+# Had to rebild the container and push the image back again because the it was with a different OS/ARCH im am running in a Mac M1
 ```

 3. Run the tests inside the container by going to `/root/shared` and running the